kaliabadi/release/README.md

 npm install or yarn to get the dependencies

+npm run build or yarn build to build the project (must be done when making changes)

 npm link to test locally

 Export the following variables in your shell of choice: